NDHF/nicnac/README.md

 As a temporary solution, I wrote this node.js script to loop through files in the Maildir/new directory, and parse any emails that had been received since the last time I ran nicnac.

+# SETUP

+Before running nicnac.js, be sure to create a file called lastchecked.txt.
+You may leave the file empty to start off with.

 # USAGE

 Before running nicnac, make sure the folder containing nicnac.js and the Maildir folder share the same